mazurenko/Lightcrafter6500DMDControl/README.md

 # Lightcrafter6500DMDControl
 LC6500DMD python control

-This repository contains an api for controlling the Lightcrafter 6500 dmd and tools for generating patterns that are useful for cold atom experimentalists.
+This repository contains an application for controlling the Lightcrafter 6500 dmd in the context of the Lithium Fermi Gas microscope in the lab of Markus Greiner.

+Many low level tools may be useful to those who need to control the LC6500 dmd.